Graduated Approach

 The following steps will be followed:

-• EHCP process initiated to identify all educational needs
+• EHCP process initiated to identify all needs

 • Advice sought from appropriate agencies